microchip-pic-avr-examples/pic16f18446-cnano-8bit-mdfu-client-mplab-mcc/README.md

 ```

 ## Operation
 In this section, we will walkthrough how to run the examples in this repository.
-This example shows how to execute the Checksum verification example and update the device Flash memory with the checksum application image to demonstrate a successful device firmware update (DFU) using UART communication.
+This example shows how to execute the Checksum verification example and update the device Flash memory with the checksum application image to demonstrate a successful Device Firmware Update (DFU) using UART communication.
 For additional communication protocol operation information, refer to the pages listed below:
 - [SPI Example Operation](pic16f18446-spi/Readme.md#operation)

 **8-Bit MDFU Client Operation**